vikaspatil0021/skywave/README.md

 ## Introduction

-Skywave is the open-source cloud platform for deployment of static sites.
+Skywave is the open-source cloud platform for deployment of static websites.

 ### Features